Supreme Court denies viral SANs-designate list

 The LPPC confers the rank on deserving lawyers in the academics and advocacy categories annually.

-The recipients are sworn in by the CJN annually at the ceremony marking the commencement of the new legal year of the Supreme Court, which usually holds in September.
+New recipients are sworn in by the CJN at the ceremony marking the commencement of the new legal year of the Supreme Court which usually holds in September.

 Support PREMIUM TIMES' journalism of integrity and credibility